sebastianzehner/slock/README.md

 ## Patch Functionality

 These patches add useful visual and customization features to **slock**.
-The `capscolor` patch changes the screen color when Caps Lock is active, providing clear feedback. `colormessage` adds a customizable status message (e.g., "This computer is locked") on the lock screen, and `xresources` allows configuring colors and messages dynamically through `.Xresources`, making it easier to theme **slock** without recompiling.
+The `capscolor` patch changes the screen color when `Caps Lock` is active, providing clear feedback.

+The `colormessage` adds a customizable status message (e.g., "This computer is locked") on the lock screen, and `xresources` allows configuring colors and messages dynamically through `.Xresources`, making it easier to theme **slock** without recompiling.

 ## Additional Customizations